-Corcoran Classic Living is a top-performing residential and commercial real estate firm serving greater Athens, GA.
+Corcoran Classic Living is a top-performing residential and commercial real estate firm serving greater Athens and the Northeast Georgia Mountain and Lake region.
 Our agents are socially-minded and deeply entrenched in their communities, backed by a top-notch support staff, global connections, and innovative technologies that ensure a seamless experience.
 Our mission is to treat our customers and clients as the lifeblood of our business, keep their satisfaction our top priority, and strive for a level of excellence in service that surpasses all expectations.